genemine/IsoFrog/README.md

 ## 5. Contact
-If any questions, please do not hesitate to contact me at:
+If any questions, please do not hesitate to contact us at:
 <br>
 Yiwei Liu, `ywlmicky@csu.edu.cn`
 <br>